Taking too long? Close loading screen.

 With over 25 years in the Canadian music industry, I have forged my own path, championing artists and producers while pushing boundaries to create opportunities where none existed.
 My passion for music and inability to accept the word “no” supported my affinity for championing underdogs both on and off the stage.

-Today, I lead ArtHaus, a creative incubator that integrates an independent record label, music publisher, management company, and educational nonprofit.
+Today, I lead ArtHaus, a creative incubator that integrates an independent record label, music publisher, management company, and an award-winning educational nonprofit.
 Under my leadership, artists have amassed over 1 billion streams and received 50+ award nominations, including JUNOs, Canadian Sync Awards, CFMAs, ECMAs, and Canadian Screen Awards.
-Through the ArtHaus Community nonprofit, we provide accessible education programs in partnership with organizations like Live Nation, Canada’s Walk of Fame, RBC, and The Unison Fund.
+Through the ArtHaus Community nonprofit, we provide accessible education programs in partnership with organizations like Live Nation, Canada’s Walk of Fame, ADVANCE, and Canada’s Music Incubator.

 Beyond ArtHaus, I serve on the Board of Directors for FACTOR and CIMA while supporting grassroots creative initiatives nationwide.
-My contributions have been recognized with the 2018 CIMA Brian Chater Industry Award, the 2019 MMF Honour Roll Award, and inclusion in Billboard Canada’s Women in Music 2024.
+My contributions have been recognized with the 2018 CIMA Brian Chater Industry Award, the MMF Honour Roll Award, Billboard Canada’s Women in Music, and Walt Grealis Special Achievement Award at the 2026 JUNOS.

 These experiences give me a well-rounded perspective to bring to the SOCAN board.
 I’ve sat on all sides of the table – advocating for artists, running a business, and ensuring fair industry practices – always mindful of what’s at stake for all involved.
-I’ve long championed SOCAN, including successfully coaxing The Weeknd producer Doc McKinney to return after years with another PRO.
+I am passionate about SOCAN membership and keeping intellectual property in Canada.
 Having built and sustained a business in an ever-evolving industry, I understand the challenges ahead.
 I’ve benefited from SOCAN’s work, and I’m eager to contribute to its continued growth and success.

 In your opinion, what issues will be most important to SOCAN members over the next three years?